 You are going to love making and using this Gluten Free, Low FODMAP Nacho Seasoning.
 This seasoning is not as salty as the bought packets of taco seasoning, so your family may just need to adjust to the difference.
 But it has no high FODMAP ingredients (onion and garlic powders) that many people need to avoid.
 I add roast onion infused oil and garlic infused oil to whatever I am making with this nacho seasoning.
 It does have the exotic taste and aroma of ground cumin seed.
 When you make this, you’ll be able to smell the sweaty sock-ness, and never miss packets of taco seasoning again.

 This nacho seasoning can be the foundation of many good dishes though, like fajitas, tacos, chile con carne, Mexican salad and huevos rancheros!
+It also makes an amazing Crunchy Baked Chicken dish.

 low fodmap nacho seasoning